ramprasadbhagat/EZRX-/README.md

 5. ```open coverage/html/index.html```

 ### How to `bloc_test` the loading_more function
-Let's assume that we test loading_more fuction for load a page 2
+Let's assume that we test loading_more function for load a page 2
 1. Use `seed` to setup a `state` with page 1 response for `bloc`
 2. Setup a mock `repository` with parameters and a `pageSize` equals to page 1 lenght
 3. Use `act` to add load_more `event` to `bloc`